 Donna reportedly despised the snack (hence the not-too-appealing nickname), and suffered some mild PTSD when Vernier, an accomplished Portland pastry chef with stints at Paley’s Place and Imperial, revived the dish, reborn in a butter crust, at her Old World farmers market stand in 2016.
 Vernier quickly earned a reputation for her cannoli, focaccia, and ciambella bundt cakes—some of the best outside of the East Coast’s Little Italy enclaves.

-In June, Vernier plans to open Bella’s Italian Bakery and Market in Lents, an homage to her ancestors’ shop, serving her farmers market favorites, along with espresso, wine and beer pours, antipasti and cichetti (snacks), and hard-to-find imported Italian goods.
+In June 2018, Vernier opened Bella’s Italian Bakery and Market in Lents, an homage to her ancestors’ shop, serving her farmers market favorites, along with espresso, wine and beer pours, antipasti and cichetti (snacks), and hard-to-find imported Italian goods.
 And, of course, a gussied-up version of grass pie, akin to Greece’s spanakopita, starring fresh spring greens and creamy ricotta, all baked in buttery pie dough.
 The recipe is versatile, flexible, and foolproof.
 As Vernier likes to say—“don’t be afraid of the grass pie.”
 Even her mom likes it.

 Nonna’s Grass Pie